 Vicryl® Plus Versus Bio-Spun™ Antimicrobial Suture

-Suture segments were embedded into a S. aureus-streaked plate and incubated overnight.
-Vicryl Plus (left), the industry standard antimicrobial suture, provided no visible antimicrobial activity as shown by a lack of clear zone around the material (zone of inhibition or ZOI).
-BioSurfaces’ Bio-Spun™ antimicrobial suture (right) provided a clear 1cm ZOI.
+Suture segments were embedded into an S. aureus-streaked plate and incubated overnight.
+Vicryl Plus (left), the industry standard antimicrobial suture, provided no visible antimicrobial activity after immediate removal from the package as shown by a lack of clear zone around the material (zone of inhibition or ZOI).
+BioSurfaces’ Bio-Spun™ antimicrobial suture (right) provided a clear circular ZOI.

 Woven Polyester Artificial Artery Versus Bio-Spun™ Polyester Artificial Artery

-Histology of industry standard woven polyester graft, left, shows visible separation of tissue from woven fibers (yellow circles) and thick clot formation (yellow arrows) after implantation for 60 days with thrombus (TH) formation in the lumen (L) and a thick capsule (C).
-In contrast, the Bio-Spun™ drug-loaded artificial artery has capillary formation and excellent tissue integration throughout the material with single cell layer (green arrows) on blood-contacting surface, no visible blood clot.
+Histology of industry standard woven polyester graft, left, shows visible separation of tissue from woven fibers (yellow circles) and thick clot formation on the blood contacting surface (yellow arrows) after implantation for 60 days.
+In contrast, the Bio-Spun™ drug-loaded artificial artery has capillary formation and excellent tissue integration throughout the material with single cell layer (green arrows) on blood-contacting surface with no visible blood clot.